Eversmile Dental Provides Care

 Some children may need to see a dentist before their first routine check-up.
 If you notice any of the signs below, it may be time to book a visit:

-Children may show discomfort by avoiding certain foods, pointing to their mouths, or saying a tooth hurts.
-This may suggest early decay or another issue affecting the tooth. - Spots or stains on the teeth:
+- Tooth pain or sensitivity: Children may show discomfort by avoiding certain foods, pointing to their mouths, or saying a tooth hurts.
+This may suggest early decay or another issue affecting the tooth.

-White, brown, or black patches on baby teeth can be an early sign of enamel changes or tooth decay.
-These should be checked to understand what’s happening. - Red, swollen, or bleeding gums:
+- Spots or stains on the teeth: White, brown, or black patches on baby teeth can be an early sign of enamel changes or tooth decay.
+These should be checked to understand what’s happening.

-Inflammation or bleeding during brushing may indicate a problem with the gums.
-This could be due to plaque buildup or difficulty cleaning certain areas. - Ongoing bad breath:
+- Red, swollen, or bleeding gums: Inflammation or bleeding during brushing may indicate a problem with the gums.
+This could be due to plaque buildup or difficulty cleaning certain areas.

-Bad breath that doesn’t go away after brushing may indicate that food is getting trapped or decay is present. - Avoiding certain foods or chewing on one side:
+- Ongoing bad breath: Bad breath that doesn’t go away after brushing may indicate that food is getting trapped or decay is present.

-If your child has changed their eating habits, this may be a sign they’re experiencing discomfort when biting or chewing. - Mouth breathing or loud snoring:
+- Avoiding certain foods or chewing on one side: If your child has changed their eating habits, this may be a sign they’re experiencing discomfort when biting or chewing.

-Breathing mainly through the mouth or noisy breathing during sleep can sometimes be related to how the jaws or airways are developing.
-A dental check can help identify whether oral factors are involved. - Late or early tooth changes:
+- Mouth breathing or loud snoring: Breathing mainly through the mouth or noisy breathing during sleep can sometimes be related to how the jaws or airways are developing.
+A dental check may help identify whether oral factors are involved.

-If baby teeth haven’t come in by 12–18 months or adult teeth are delayed, it can be helpful to have the mouth assessed.
-Some children may need monitoring as they grow. - Habits like thumb sucking or dummy use past age three:
+- Late or early tooth changes: If baby teeth haven’t come in by 12–18 months or adult teeth are delayed, it can be helpful to have the mouth assessed.
+Some children may need monitoring as they grow.

-These habits may affect how the teeth and jaws grow.
+- Habits like thumb sucking or dummy use past age three: These habits may affect how the teeth and jaws grow.
 A dentist can advise on ways to reduce their impact.

 Can I get help if I can’t afford dental treatment for my child?